 About 16 months ago we migrated to Zen cart and bought the “ChimpChamp” module from one vendor who claimed to be the developer but was unable to install the module.

 We were refunded and bought the module from a second vendor who claimed to be the developer but ignored more than a dozen emails seeking integration help with MailChimp.

-This is a one of many reasons were leaving Zen cart moving to woocommerce but that’s a whole other story.
+This is one of many reasons were leaving Zen cart moving to Woocommerce but that’s a whole other story.